KBNLresearch/nl-menu-resources/doc/qa-archived-site.md

     84976

-Which is identical to the count from the fs.
-Difference: 668 files.
+Which (as expected) is identical to the count from the fs.
+Difference with respect to ISO image: 668 files.
 These files are part of the ISO, but they weren't scraped by wget.

 Detailed comparison: